-University furniture is inventoried according to location and may not be removed from student rooms or common areas.¬† Also, removal of shower heads and other fixtures is prohibited.
+University furniture is inventoried according to location and may not be removed from student rooms or common areas.
+Interior furniture (such as bar stools, ottomans, etc) MAY NOT be used outside.
+Also, removal of shower heads and other fixtures is prohibited.

-Gambling using cards, dice, or any wagering with money on campus is strictly prohibited.¬† (See the UALR Student Handbook)
+Gambling using cards, dice, or any wagering with money on campus is strictly prohibited.
+See the UA Little Rock Student Handbook.

-Grilling patios are available on the east sides of North and South Halls.¬† Only UALR provided grills may be used; no personal grills are allowed.¬† Do not leave hot coals unattended.
+Due to fire safety standards, no personal grills are allowed.
+Grilling patios are available on the east sides of North and South Halls.
+Only UA Little Rock provided grills may be used.
+Do not leave hot coals unattended.
 Dispose of coals in the provided receptacle.

-Consideration for roommates and suitemates should remain top priority in planning to host an overnight guest.
+Consideration for roommates should remain top priority in planning to host an overnight guest.
 It is common courtesy for residents to inform their roommate(s) prior to having a guest stay the night.

 Health & Safety Inspections

-Regularly scheduled health and safety inspections will be conducted by Housing Staff.¬† They will check smoke detectors, look for maintenance concerns, and monitor general cleanliness, particularly in kitchens and bathrooms.¬† Residents may be given notice to clean, do laundry, remove garbage, or vacuum/sweep.¬† Failure to comply within the given time frame will result in cleaning charges and disciplinary action up to removal from residence.
+Monthly health and safety inspections will be conducted by Campus Living Staff.
+They will check smoke detectors, look for maintenance concerns, and monitor general cleanliness, particularly in kitchens and bathrooms.
+Residents will be given notice for any violation of health and safety procedures.
+Failure to comply within the given time frame will result in cleaning charges and/or disciplinary action.